 Blackburn, Thomas.
 December’s Child: A Book of Chumash Oral Narratives Collected by J. P. Harrington.
 Berkeley: University of California Press, 1975: 18.

 Hudson, Travis.
 Breath of the Sun: Life in Early California as told by Chumash Indian, Fernando Librado to John P. Harrington.
-Banning, CA: Malki Museum Press, 1980.
+Banning: Malki Museum Press, 1980.

 Fernando Librado (Kitsepawit)